affinda/affinda-python/docs/sync_operations.md

 **Returns**:

-`~affinda.models.RedactedResume or`: RedactedResume or Components8Sxs33Responses400ErrorContentApplicationJsonSchema or
+`~affinda.models.RedactedResume or ~affinda.models.RequestError`: RedactedResume or RequestError, or the result of cls(response)

 <a name="operations._affinda_api_operations.AffindaAPIOperationsMixin.get_redacted_resume"></a>